 Inside: Learn essential strategies for helping a child deal with anger and why research shows them to be effective throughout life, from a child therapist.

-Despite the fact that candy or gum have never been on our breakfast menu, usually a few times a month my 4-year-old will plod down the stairs in his pull-up and promptly inquire “can I please have a piece of my candy for breakfast?”
+A few times a month my 4-year-old plods down the stairs in his pull-up promptly inquiring “can I please have a piece of my candy for breakfast?”

 Really?
 You don’t remember my response the last 23 times you’ve asked this question at 6:30 in the morning?

-I already know what’s coming, pure unbridled 4-year-old anger.
-(I actually wonder if on some subconscious level he knew what the answer would be and just needed a quick and predictable path for his anger to escape.)
+As the word dreaded by small children all around the world starts to come out, I already know what’s next, pure unbridled 4-year-old anger.
+(I actually wonder if on some subconscious level he knew the answer would be no and just needed a quick and predictable path for his anger to escape.)

 Before my full response has even left my mouth the crying and yelling begin.